8 Goldfish Myths & Misconceptions: Are the Rumors Real?

 1. Goldfish Can Live Happily In Bowls

 The belief that goldfish belong in bowls likely stemmed back decades, when goldfish were showcased in bowls for houseguests in China.
-The goldfish were removed from their ponds to be displayed in these bowls, and it is possible that one of the guests thought the goldfish were living in the bowl permanently.
+The goldfish were removed from their ponds to be displayed in these bowls, and it is possible that some of the guests thought the goldfish were living in the bowl permanently.

 When it comes to modern-day goldfish keeping, a large tank or pond is recommended for these fish.
 The tank has to be equipped with a filter to be an adequate living space, with enough room for each goldfish to swim comfortably which is challenging in a bowl.

-- Low oxygen levels
+• Low oxygen levels

-- Poor water quality and waste build-up
+• Poor water quality and rapid waste build-up

-- Overcrowding
+• Overcrowding

 2. Goldfish Do Not Need Big Aquariums